Kohl’s CEO steps down to take president role at Levi Strauss

 “It is unsurprising that Michelle Gass is to relinquish her role as CEO,” said Neil Saunders, managing director at GlobalData Retail, in a report published on Tuesday.
 “This will be seen as a sacrificial offering to investors, who have long pushed for widespread change in the management suite.”

-But Saunders said that despite presiding over sales declines, Gass did improve fashion assortments and helped oversee a partnership with Sephora, which is rolling out shops at Kohl’s stores.
+But Saunders said that despite presiding over sales declines, Gass did improve fashion assortments and helped oversee a key partnership with Sephora, which is rolling out shops at Kohl’s stores.
+That partnership has attracted younger shoppers who are buying other items at the store.
 She also oversaw the partnership with Amazon where customers can return items purchased at the online retailer at its store locations.
-So he believes her legacy should be “viewed favorably.”
+So Saunders believes her legacy should be “viewed favorably.”

 Saunders, however, added that Kohl’s needs to find a permanent replacement as quick as possible as retailers face a challenging year.